nvatuan/codedump/README.md

 # scripts-I-wrote-that-are-way-situational-for-a-average-programmer-to-find-them-useful
-This repository contains most of my sources/scripts that I wrote for some certain stumped moments in my life that I needed computational capability to resolve
+This repository contains few of my sources/scripts that I wrote for some certain stumped moments in my life that I needed computational capability to resolve